 If the tenant fails to respond by the required time and remains at the premises in breach of the lease, the landlord will file a Forcible Entry and Detainer Action (eviction) with the Local Circuit Court in the county where the property is located.

 The landlord will then provide a filing fee of $234 and three copies of the Complaint and Summons (available through the county court): one for the court clerk, one for their records, and one for the sheriff to serve on the tenant.

 In Illinois, electronic filing is the standard method of filing for civil cases.
 Unless the landlord has received an exemption to file in person, these forms must be e-filed.
 Forms may be e-filed at the courthouse for anyone who doesn’t have access to a computer.

 Once the Complaint and Summons have been filed with the court, the landlord will provide a copy to the sheriff, who will serve the documents on the tenant.
 The sheriff charges an additional fee of $60 for the service, which the landlord is also responsible for.
 Once the tenant has been served, they should respond to the landlord’s claims with the Answer form.

 The court will then schedule a date for the landlord and tenant to appear.
 If the tenant doesn’t appear, or if the judge rules in favor of the landlord, the judge will issue an Eviction Order that requires the tenant to move out by a certain date.
 If the tenant still fails to leave the property, the landlord should give the Eviction Order to the sheriff, who will enforce the order and complete the eviction.

 Related Illinois Court Forms

-Eviction Order: This form is used by the judge to grant an eviction order.
-After the judge grants an eviction, the landlord can then take the Eviction Order to the Sheriff’s Department to remove the tenants from the property.
+- Eviction Order: The judge uses this form to grant an eviction order.
+After the judge grants an eviction, the landlord can take the Eviction Order to the Sheriff’s Department to remove the tenants from the property.